che-incubator/chectl/README.md

   --access-token=access-token      Eclipse Che OIDC Access Token

-  --name=name                      workspace name: overrides the workspace name to use instead of the one defined in the
+  --name=name                      Workspace name: overrides the workspace name to use instead of the one defined in the
                                    devfile.
 ```